Articles written for Stylus Studio

-Using XQuery with Financial Messages.
-Before C24 was acquired by Iona, Saxonica
+C24 White Paper: Using XQuery with Financial Messages.
+Back in 2006-7, Saxonica

 collaborated with C24 to enable Saxon to be used as the query engine within the C24

-Positional Grouping in XQuery.
-Published at the XIME-P 2006 XQuery workshop at
+Grouping in XQuery.
+Published at the XIME-P 2006 XQuery workshop at the SIGMOD

-the SIGMOD Conference in Chicago, this paper proposes an extension to XQuery to handle
+Conference in Chicago, this paper proposes an extension to XQuery to handle positional

 Using XSLT and XQuery